ice-wzl/DataReaper/README.md

 ````
 python data_reaper.py
 ````
-- Options:
+- Options:\
-        - `-q`: Perform a Shodan query and update the result.txt file.
+        - `-q`: Perform a Shodan query and update the result.txt file.\
-        - `-s`: Scan and enumerate targets listed in the result.txt file.
+        - `-s`: Scan and enumerate targets listed in the result.txt file.\
-        - `-r`: Reap subdirectories and files from harvested targets (requires -s).
+        - `-r`: Reap subdirectories and files from harvested targets (requires -s).\
-        - `-x`: Execute all actions: Perform a Shodan query, scan targets, and reap data (equivalent to -q -s -r).
+        - `-x`: Execute all actions: Perform a Shodan query, scan targets, and reap data (equivalent to -q -s -r).\
-        - `-t`: Disable Tor support: Do not use Tor for anonymized scanning.
+        - `-t`: Disable Tor support: Do not use Tor for anonymized scanning.\
-        - `-i`: Ignore history file: Scan all targets again, regardless of past scans.
+        - `-i`: Ignore history file: Scan all targets again, regardless of past scans.\
+        - `-p [port number]`: Port number to do query or scan on.
+Default 8000.

 - Output:
     - Shodan query results are stored in the result.txt file.
     - A history of scanned targets is maintained in the history.txt file.
     - Harvested files are saved in directories based on the target IP address.

 ## Examples: